 - Solution Focused Brief Therapy offers an ideal way of dealing with anxiety, panic attacks, depresssion, couple conflict and the present inhibiting effects of past trauma.
 Rather than letting them continue to bog you down and destroy your peace of mind it encourages you to gain control of your situation and make changes that will free you from those influences to move forward.

-- Being as brief as you require, Solution Focused Brief Therapy is not a talking shop which drags on forever, draining your purse.
+- I make suggestions and offer tools for change, so this therapy approach is active and collaborative.
+And Solution Focused Brief Therapy is not a talking shop which drags on forever, draining your purse.

-Solution Focused Therapy works well for a range of problems including cross-cultural and relationship difficulties, many life changes, anxiety, depression, trauma.
-Clients whose lives are generally running smoothly but who just wish to discuss a single issue with someone neutral, find it an excellent form of therapy for sorting out this issue quickly and effectively.
+Solution Focused Therapy works well for a range of problems including anxiety, depression, trauma, self-esteem, relationship difficulties, cross-cultural issues, career difficulties and many life changes.
+Clients whose lives are generally running smoothly but who just wish to discuss a single issue with someone neutral, also find it an excellent form of therapy for sorting out this issue quickly and effectively.

 I thoroughly enjoy working with people and they report back on a positive counselling experience with me.
-Clients have to be prepared to do some work, but this doesn't have to be an unhappy and negative experience.
+Clients have to be prepared to do some work and make some changes, but this doesn't have to be an unhappy and negative experience.
 It certainly doesn't have to be long-winded.
 I place great importance on establishing a good therapeutic relationship which is confidential, non-judgmental and empathic and where you can feel comfortable discussing and resolving difficult issues.
 No smoke and mirrors!

 It is difficult trying to source the best professional in any field, not least a therapist, and this is further complicated by there being so many therapies on offer.
-So if you have any queries feel free to call or email me without obligation.
+So if you have any queries feel free to call for a quick chat, or email me without obligation.
 I'll be happy to answer any questions you may have towards finding what is right for you.